5rahim/seanime/README.md

   - Stream media files from the server to any device with a web browser
   - On-the-fly transcoding with seeking support powered by **FFmpeg**
   - Support for hardware acceleration
+- 📽️ **Torrent streaming** (Experimental)
+  - Stream torrents directly from the server to your media player
+  - Altruistic seeding

 <details>
 <summary>More anime features</summary>